Pathways to Health Symposium

 About the Pathways to Health Symposium

-Over the years our annual Pathways to Health Symposium has hosted researchers and community champions to discuss important topics related to cancer health disparities.
-The Symposium provides a forum for us to learn about best practices, to dialogue, and to reflect on what we can do to address cancer health disparities in a more inclusive and equitable way.
+Our annual Pathways to Health Symposium hosts researchers, community champions, and providers to engage with important topics related to cancer health disparities.
+The Symposium provides a forum for us to learn about best practices and to reflect on what we can do to address cancer health disparities in a more inclusive and equitable way.

 Keynote speaker LaShawn Hoffman from the Morehouse School of Medicine speaking at the 2024 Pathways to Equity Symposium.